 “We have now moved this case from suicide or accident to unlawful killing,” Michael Wolkind QC.
 Legal representative of Sheila Blanco, Mark’s mother.

+This website has been set up to keep track of the case developments & media articles on Mark’s death.
+This has been done at the request of Sheila Blanco, Mark’s mother.
 Donations to help her fight are deeply appreciated, (however small).
 Please use the PayPal button to the right of this page or view the bank details here.
 You are welcome to contact Sheila before donating.